- Middle School Campus

 Section 2: Parent Liaison – One member of the Board of Directors shall be appointed by the Chairperson of the Board of Directors and confirmed by a vote of the full Board to serve as Parent Liaison.
 This individual shall not sit on the Grievance Committee.
 His or her primary role will be to help parents understand the grievance procedures and to provide process guidance to aggrieved parents.
 Parents who approach other members of the Board of Directors with grievances will be referred to the Parent Liaison.

-Section 3: Training – On an annual basis, all members of the Grievance Committee and the Parent Liaison will receive training provided by an attorney or other qualified individual with regard to confidentiality, impartiality, and other topics relevant to effective execution of their duties.
+Section 3: Training – On an annual basis, all members of the Grievance Committee and the Parent Liaison will receive training provided by an attorney or other qualified individual with

 Section 4: Timelines – Failure of a parent or employee to comply with the procedural timelines listed below may result in denial of a grievance request.
 Extensions in timelines may be granted if the relevant decision maker determines there is a reasonable need for such extension.
 Similarly, the timelines for actions to be taken by school personnel or board members may be extended, with notice to the aggrieved party, when there is a reasonable need for extension or extension is in the best interest of an effective process.